vitalets/global-cache/README.md

   * If key is already populated, the stored value will be returned without calling the function.

   > Important note: the value must be **serializable**, e.g. string, boolean, number, or JSON.

-**The main benefit: once value is computed, it can be accessed across all Playwright workers and tests.**

 ### Dynamic keys